Planning a day trip to Vienna might seem simple at first.

 If you wish, or if the weather necessitates staying indoors, you have the option to enter Hofburg and explore a few of the palace’s features.
 My top recommendations are the Sisi Museum and the National Austrian Library.

 They are my favorites because Sisi is one of the most fascinating figures in the House of Habsburg, and the National Austrian Library ranks among the most stunning libraries you can find.
 From the bookshelves to the frescoes, I found myself marveling for quite some time.
-Please note that there is an admission fee for both these parts of Hofburg.

 10:30 am — Kohlmarkt, Graben, Stephansplatz, Peterskirche, and Stephansdom